shellscape/shellscape.github.io/_posts/2017-04-05-strike-harmony-nodejs-harmonica.md

 can come with issues that affect security, performance, etc. It's never advisable to use `harmony` features in a production environment unless thoroughly vetted.

-Now, get to dabbling with the latest that Node.js has to offer!
+Now get to dabbling with the latest that Node.js has to offer!

-Cheers!
+### Cheers!